Joe Stampley: Biography

 Stampley has over 60 charted records.
 Joel Whitburn ranked Stampley 52nd among all country artists from 1944–1993 for charted singles.
-In 1976, Stampley had eight singles on the Billboard country chart and was Billboard's singles-artist of the year.
+In 1976, Stampley had eight singles on the Billboard country chart and was Billboard's singles artist of the year.

 In 2000, Stampley founded Critter Records.
 The first act signed to the label was Billy Hoffman.

 Stampley occasionally performs in his native Springhill.

 Collaboration with Moe Bandy

 During the height of his success, Stampley began teaming with Moe Bandy on a string of duets.
-Unlike the honky-tonk standards that both artists were known for, most of the "Moe and Joe" collaborations were tongue in cheek novelty and satirical songs.
-Their first charting hit together, "Just Good Ol' Boys", became a No. 1 hit in September 1979 and was their most successful single.
-Other hits were "Holding the Bag", "Hey Moe, Hey Joe" (a cover of a single originally recorded by Carl Smith, with modified title and lyrics), and "Where's the Dress".
-The latter was a satire on Boy George, and had an opening guitar riff similar to Culture Club's No. 1 pop hit "Karma Chameleon", which got the duo into copyright problems.
+Unlike the honky-tonk standards for which both artists were known, most of the "Moe and Joe" collaborations were tongue-in-cheek novelty and satirical songs.
+Their first charting hit together, "Just Good Ol' Boys", became a number-one hit in September 1979, and was their most successful single.
+Their other hits were "Holding the Bag", "Hey Moe, Hey Joe" (a cover of a single originally recorded by Carl Smith, with modified title and lyrics), and "Where's the Dress".
+The latter was a satire on Boy George, and had an opening guitar riff similar to Culture Club's number-one pop hit "Karma Chameleon", which got the duo into copyright problems.

 "Where's The Dress" won the American Video Association's award for Video of the Year in 1984.
-Bandy and Stampley were recognized as the Country Music Association's (CMA) 1980 Vocal Duo of the Year (as "Moe and Joe"), and won the Academy of Country Music's Vocal Duo award for two consecutive years.
+Bandy and Stampley were recognized as the Country Music Association's 1980 Vocal Duo of the Year (as Moe and Joe), and won the Academy of Country Music's Vocal Duo award for two consecutive years.